 The s105 is our own project space & music venue, where we produce our events.
 Anchored on the highway exit of city route 105, yet hopefully capable of radiating much further.
 The s105 is an ever-evolving fundament from/on which voices, thoughts and moments can bounce and echo on.

 Additionally, we curate events in a wide range of venues in Amsterdam: besides our homebase, we host shows and events in OT301, OCCII, Muziekgebouw aan ‘t IJ, Melkweg, De Nieuwe Anita, ISO and Garage Noord.

 The membership helps us to create a sustainable community that can help itself to build and grow.
 The membership can help to invest into a more progressive and inclusive field of recreation and art.
 For €9 a month, members get free or discounted access to all of our events and receive all our projects, delivered to their mailbox or doorstep.

-Subbacultcha found its genesis back in 2005, as a means of organising shows for ourselves and our friends, but soon branching out in setting up events with artists we love.
-We’ve come a long way since then.
+Subbacultcha found its genesis back in 2005, as a means of organising shows for ourselves and our friends.

 Now more than ever, we’re learning to realise our privileges, flaws and responsibilities.
 We are researching ways to create and amplify more diversity in our community, structurally, and use our position in a more substantial and helpful manner, structurally.
 We want to try our utmost best to keep on evolving Subbacultcha into something that can keep bringing people together.